danilopereira/remind.me/README.md

 }}/repositories'
 ```

+The GET USER REPOSITORIES endpoint returns a paginated response, thus you can filter the results using the query parameters:
+- size = the number of objects per page
+- page = the specific page
+- sort = the desired field to be sorted and the order.
+Ex: name,asc

 P.S.: You must change the {{uuid}} fields by the uuid generated on the create user endpoint.

 Also, If you prefer, you can just import the Postman collection attached to this project (remind.me.postman_collection.json).